Mount Yasur - Tanna Island

 - Day trips from Port Vila by Air Taxi Vanuatu - amazing view from the plane to the volcano

-- One-night excursions are offered by the White Grass Hotel and Air Taxi Vanuatu
+- One-night excursions are offered by the White Grass Hotel.

-Fly to Tanna for a couple of days; book the trip at your hotel or stay relatively close to Mount Yasur.
-This is what we did and recommend.
-You may visit Vanuatu just once and to be on the safe side for the most thrilling adventure of mother earth stay at least two nights.
+- Fly to Tanna for a couple of days; book the trip at your hotel or stay relatively close to Mount Yasur.
+This is what we did and recommend, but honestly we were travelling for eight months and had plenty of time.
+You may visit Vanuatu just once and to be on the safe side for the most thrilling adventure and force of mother earth stay at least two nights.

 Transport on Tanna Island